 The merchants are not obligated to give out review copies, but they can if they wish.
 The review copies will be set in a blogger room this year.
 After so many years of testing various scripted systems, we have finally decided that SL will always find ways to make things glitch, and it’s best to go as simple as possible.
-The blogger room is in Ode, and you can visit it right here: http://maps.secondlife.com/secondlife/Ode/122/115/2531 — keep visiting at least daily, since merchants are still setting up.

 EVENT POSTER & IMAGES

-The official event poster and banner are available on the Press Release page.
+The official event poster and banner will be available on the Press Release page.
 Feel free to use the images in your blog posts, but please keep the image ratio intact.
 However, please note that you are not allowed to upload them to Flickr as is, because that implies that you created the image, which of course isn’t true.
 Flickr is not a blogging platform, it is an image-sharing platform, so its inherent rules are different.
 If you want to celebrate the Faire coming soon with a Flickr picture, rather take a picture of yourself with the in-world poster or the Faire Emblem and upload that.
 The in-world promotional materials will be sent in Fantasy Faire Backstage.

 Fantasy Faire flickr group is only for Faire-related pictures: not for general fantasy-pictures.
 Pictures taken in or of the Fairelands (the regions) are always welcome.
 Pictures that have just some items from the current Faire are welcome only when it’s still relevant, aka before or during that particular Faire.
 If you like to add your pictures to zillion groups and think you might make accidental mistakes, feel free to leave the group for most of the year, and join back in when it’s Faire Season!